shinoj-kr/assignment-01-BITSoM_BA_2511554/part1-rdbms/normalization.md

 A Delete Anomaly : In the flat file orders_flat.csv, order, customer and product information are stored together in the same table.
 When a record is deleted, other important information stored in that row may also be lost unintentionally.

-For example, if the record with order_id = ORD1185, (row 13) is deleted, the product information such as product_name = Webcam is also be removed completely from the table since that product appears only in that row.
+For example, if the record with order_id = ORD1185, (row 13) is deleted, the product information such as product_name = Webcam will also be removed completely from the table since that product appears only in that row.
 This loss of important information due to deletion of a record is called a Delete Anomaly.

 ## Subjective
 ## Normalization Justification